terryyin/lizard/README.rst

 If for some reason you would like to ignore the warnings, you can use the whitelist.
 Add 'whitelizard.txt' to the current folder (or use -W to point to the whitelist file), then the functions defined in the file will be ignored.
+Please notice that if you assign the file pathname, it need to be exactly the same relative path as Lizard find the file.
+An easy way to get the file pathname is copy it from the Lizard warning output.
-This is an example
+This is an example whitelist:

 ::